-Special dietary needs and requests, including those related to general health concerns, personal preferences, and moral or religious convictions, are not disabilities and are optional for school food authorities to accommodate.
-Meal modifications for non-disability reasons are reimbursable provided that these meals adhere to Program regulations.
+Special dietary needs and requests, including those related to general health concerns, personal preferences, and moral or religious convictions, are not disabilities and are optional for SFAs to accommodate.
+Meal modifications for non-disability reasons are reimbursable provided that these meals adhere to program regulations.

-3. Rehabilitation Act of 1973 and the Americans with Disabilities Act
+Rehabilitation Act of 1973 and the Americans with Disabilities Act

-Under Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990 and the ADA Amendments Act of 2008, a person with a disability means any person who has a physical or mental impairment that substantially limits one or more major life activities or major bodily functions, has a record of such an impairment, or is regarded as having such an impairment.
-A physical or mental impairment does not need to be life threatening in order to constitute a disability.
-If it limits a major life activity, it is considered a disability.
+Under Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, and the ADA Amendments Act of 2008, a person with a disability means any person with a physical or mental impairment that substantially limits one or more major life activities or major bodily functions, has a record of such an impairment, or is regarded as having such an impairment.
+A physical or mental impairment does not need to be life threatening in order to constitute a disability, If it limits a major life activity, it is considered a disability.

 Major life activities include, but are not limited to: caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.
-A major life activity also includes the operation of a major bodily function, including but not limited to: functions of the immune system; normal cell growth;
+A major life activity also includes the operation of a major bodily function, including but not limited to: functions of the immune system; normal cell growth; and digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions.